al-caveman/cavemancms/content_raw/allahuackbar/article.md

 #allahu_ackbar allahu ackbar

 "_Allahu ackbar_'' --- is something about to blow up?  [truckofpeace:Truck of
-peace] again?  --- more on this later.
+peace] again?
+More on this later.
 But for now, what does it mean?

 [!allahuackbar]